ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-37. You are provided with the following MLP as depicted in 8.16.
+Q. You are provided with the following MLP as depicted in 8.16.

 <table align='center'>
   <tr>